This post may contain affiliate links provided at no additional cost to you.

 Here is an example of SKYPE’s Brand Kit Style Guide.

 Keep your message on point, consistent and professional.
-This free template will help you create a Brand Asset Kit / Style Guide you can be shared with team members, a print house or any service providers you hire to outsource your special projects.
+Create a Brand Asset Kit / Style Guide which is shared with team members, a print house or any service providers you hire to outsource your special projects.

 Create your own template/checklist by following these guide tips:

 Brand Asset Kit Elements:

 Why you do (Vision) what you do (mission) and who you do it for (ideal customer)

 Strap line or Tag Line